 'UK leverage exposure' Calculated as per the PRA rulebook, where the exposure calculation also includes the FPC's recommendation to allow banks to exclude claims on the central bank from the calculation of the leverage exposure measure, as long as these are matched by deposits denominated in the same currency and of identical or longer maturity.
+From 1 January 2022, 'matched by deposits' will change to 'match by liabilities'.

 'UK leverage ratio' As per the PRA rulebook, means a bank's Tier 1 capital divided by its total exposure measure, with this ratio expressed as a percentage.
+In October 2021, PRA issued Policy Statement 21/21 whereby a single UK Leverage Ratio requirement is adopted and changes to the definition of Leverage Exposure Measure and reporting and disclosure requirements have become applicable from 1 January 2022.